 Phishing

-If the sole goal of an attack is to shut down a web service, denial-of-service attacks are usually the tool of choice.
-This involves flooding a server with so many requests that it becomes non-functional.
-Larger attacks are carried out via distributed denial of service attacks (DDoS).
-Here, attackers will have previously set up a botnet by infecting as many computers as possible with corresponding malware.
-Without the owners’ knowledge, the devices then participate in the cyberattack on the server.
+If the sole purpose of an attack is to take down a web service, Denial-of-Service attacks (DoS) are often used.
+In these cases, a server is flooded with so many requests that it becomes unresponsive.
+Larger-scale attacks are carried out through Distributed Denial-of-Service attacks (DDoS).
+To do this, cybercriminals often rely on botnets—networks of hundreds of computers infected with malware.
+Without the owners’ knowledge, these devices are used to participate in the cyberattack.

 SQL Injection